-Note that your custom checker's .class files must be on the Java classpath.
-Invoking a custom checker that builds on the Subtyping Checker is slightly different (Section 24.1).
+Note that your custom checker's .class files must be on the same path (the classpath or processorpath) as the Checker Framework.
+Invoking a custom checker that builds on the Subtyping Checker is slightly different (Section 26.1).

-32.4 Tips for creating a checker
+34.4 Tips for creating a checker